sha1n/path-ethic/README.md

 `peth help` - displays help.

 ## Automatic Preset Loading with `.pethrc`
 When you change directory the plugin looks for a file named `.pethrc` in the target directory.
 If one is found, it tries to read a preset name from it and load it into the current session.
 This is helpful if you need different sets of tools or verisons for different projects.
-To take adventage of this feature, first [save](#save) a named preset and then just create a `.pethrc` with its name in your project directory.
+To take advantage of this feature, first [save](#save) a named preset and then just create a `.pethrc` with its name in your project directory.

 ## Zsh Completion
 The plugin comes bundled with completion functions that are automatically registered to be loaded if Zsh completion system is enabled.